 Cerebral Palsy,

-HIE, PVL, and CVI
+HIE, PVL, & CVI

-Why These Diagnoses Feel OverwhelminG
+These Diagnoses can Feel OverwhelminG

 Children with CP, HIE, PVL, or CVI